twonth/winning-at-windows/README.md

 * [Seer](http://1218.io): preview a file by pressing the space bar from File Explorer (similar to Quick Look on MacOS).
 Gets props for having a nice dark mode.

 * [Ditto](https://ditto-cp.sourceforge.io/): good looking clipboard manager for Windows.

+* [AltSnap](https://github.com/RamonUnch/AltSnap): Reposition Windows by pressing Alt and left-clicking, from anywhere (no need to grab a Window edge).
+Resize by pressing Alt and right-clicking.
+Roll up Windows (or close, minimize, etc...) by pressing Alt and middle-clicking.

 * [Incipitor](https://www.dcmembers.com/bgmcoder/download/incipitor/): automates the process of adding shortcuts to the Windows start menu